Black Hole shadows of $\alpha'$-corrected black holes: The theory

 where the Euler density is defined as

-providing second order equations in an explicit manner.
-Here the constant $\alpha=\alpha'/8$.
+Here $\alpha=\alpha'/8$.
 See \citep{Cano:2021rey} for the precise dimensional reduction and consistent truncation of String Theory leading to the action principle \eqref{the action principle} and \citep{Agurto-Sepulveda:2022vvf} for the field redefinition that allows connecting both scenarios.
-The field equations derived from (\ref{the action principle}) are
+The field equations are